ericywl/istd-2d/README.md

 COMPSTRUCT
 ===========
-The bkAdder.jsim file contains the netlist for the circuit.\n The test.bc file contains the boolean circuit and is used to generate the CNF file.\n The test.cnf file is for testing the logic of our 8th bit sum output via SAT Solver.
+The bkAdder.jsim file contains the netlist for the circuit.

+The test.bc file contains the boolean circuit and is used to generate the CNF file.

+The test.cnf file is for testing the logic of our 8th bit sum output via SAT Solver.